Satyananda Giri

-Satyananda Giri (স্বামী সত্যানন্দ গিরি) (17 November 1896 – 2 August 1971), is the monastic name of Manamohan Mazumder, an Indian monk and a chief monastic disciple of Kriya Yoga guru Swami Sri Yukteswar Giri.
+Satyananda Giri (স্বামী সত্যানন্দ গিরি) (17 November 1896 – 2 August 1971), is the monastic name of Manamohan Mazumder, an Indian monk and a monastic disciple of Kriya Yoga guru Swami Sri Yukteswar Giri.
 He was a close childhood friend of, and brother-disciple to, Paramahansa Yogananda.
-In his later monastic life, he served as the leader of several yoga training institutions in east India.
+In his later monastic life, he served as the leader of several yoga training institutions in East India.

 Early years

-Acharya Swami Satyananda Giri Maharaj (family name Manamohan Mazumder) was born to Mohinimohan Mazumder and Tarabasini Devi at Malkha Nagar of Bikrampore, undivided Bengal, currently Bangladesh, on 17 November 1896.
+Acharya Swami Satyananda Giri (family name Manamohan Mazumder) was born to Mohinimohan Mazumder and Tarabasini Devi at Malkha Nagar of Bikrampore, undivided Bengal, currently Bangladesh, on 17 November 1896.

 Later, his father Mohinimohan studied at the Government Art College of Calcutta and the family moved to Calcutta.
 Mohinimohan was one of the founding fathers of Calcutta Deaf and Dumb School.
 As a result, the Mazumder family used to live on the school premises.

 Across from the school is Garpar Road, where Paramahansa Yogananda (family name Mukunda Lal Ghosh) used to live with his parents.
 Satyananda met Yogananda when he was 11 years and Yogananda was 14 years old.
-They were boyhood best friends, brother disciples and colleagues.
+They were boyhood friends, brother-disciples and colleagues, and they sometimes meditated together for an entire night at a time.

-Mohinimohan had seven children; Satyananda was the eldest then there was: Nripendramohan Mazumder (Mukul), Khirodmohan Mazumder, Saileshmohan Mazumder (Suddhananda Giri), Nalinimohan Mazumder (Nanimohan, a journalist), Gopimohan Mazumder, the youngest son and Sarjubala, the only daughter (disciple of Swami Abhedananda who was the disciple of Ramakrishna).
+Mohinimohan had seven children; Satyananda was the eldest.
+Then there was: Nripendramohan Mazumder (Mukul), Khirodmohan Mazumder, Saileshmohan Mazumder (Suddhananda Giri), Nalinimohan Mazumder (Nanimohan) a journalist, Gopimohan Mazumder the youngest son and Sarjubala the only daughter (disciple of Swami Abhedananda who was the disciple of Ramakrishna).

-Satyananda studied at the Mitra Institution of Calcutta, and he knew Bengali, Sanskrit, Hindi, English and Oriya which he learned while he was living at Puri with his Guru Swami Sri Yukteswar Giri.
+Satyananda studied at the Mitra Institution of Calcutta, and he knew Bengali, Sanskrit, Hindi, English and Oriya which he learned while he was living at Puri with his guru Swami Sri Yukteswar Giri.

 He graduated with a B.A. with honors in Philosophy from the University of Calcutta.
 He then entered into Giri branch of the Swami Order, of which his guru Sri Yukteswar was also a part.
-One of his school classmates and a good friend was Ananda Mohan Lahiri, the bachelor grandson of Lahiri Mahasaya.
-They later worked together at Yogananda's Ranchi school.
+One of his school classmates and a close friend was Ananda Mohan Lahiri, the bachelor grandson of Lahiri Mahasaya.
+They later worked together at Yogananda's Ranchi Brahmacharya School.